 There’s a fair amount of year-to-year variance.
 If you look at historic voter turnout, swings of 4-5 percentage points are common.
 In other words, it wouldn’t be surprising if a 2 percent change was entirely masked by election-to-election variation.

 I think the second explanation is more likely, but until there are more elections’ results to analyze or surveys of individual voters asking them about their past voting behavior and ID, I don’t think we can say for sure.

 One major limitation of my analysis is that it’s at the county level, so it isn’t very granular.
 Taking Milwaukee county as an example, we’re essentially lumping together parts of the county as demographically different as the suburbs, the south side, and several colleges and universities.
 In the future, I’d like to redo this analysis at the ward level.

 - When it comes to Wisconsin politics, Craig Gilbert does this kind of regional analysis the best.
-Here’s his article on the recent Wisconsin Supreme Court election.
+Here’s his article on the April Wisconsin Supreme Court election.

 - The Center for American Progress study I cited above is worth taking a look at in full.

 - The code for this article is available as a Jupyter notebook (original notebook file)

 A previous version of this post included graphs in the Race section that depicted turnout change by each county’s proportion of all people of color, even though the surrounding discussion was about Black voters specifically.
 The same graphs also used turnout change from 2012 to 2016, despite illustrating a point about the 2018 election.

 These graphs have been replaced with graphs of the counties’ proportion of Black people and the turnout change from 2014 to 2018.
 This mistake doesn’t change any of the overall conclusions in the post and affects only one of the minor points: the trendline for the second graph is no longer nearly flat.
 Even so, I apologize for the errors — conflating Black people with people of color as a whole contributes to the false idea that people of color are a monolith.